mateja82/unicorn/README.md

 Unicorn Project has a single objective: to **help you become a Cloud Ninja, or improve your Ninja Skills**.
 Cloud Ninja may mean Cloud Developer, Cloud Engineer or a Cloud Architect.

+If you want to improve your skill in Cloud, Serverless, Web development in Cloud (frontend and backend) - **you're in the right place**!
+Keep reading.

 ## Unicorn Project = Unicorn Pursuit + Unicorn Workshop

 Unicorn Project has two components: